Karnataka HC dismisses petitions on hijab saying ‘no merit’

 The High Court also said that the petitioners have not placed any material on record to show that wearing hijab is an ‘act of conscience’ under Islam, to be protected under Article 25 which guarantees the right to freedom of conscience and free profession, practice and propagation of religion.

 “There is no evidence that the petitioners chose to wear their headscarf as a means of conveying any thought or belief on their part or as a means of symbolic expression.
-Petitioners have miserably failed to meet the threshold requirement of pleadings and proof as to wearing hijab is an inviolable religious practice in Islam and much less a part of essential religious practice,” the HC said. - Prescription of uniform is a reasonable restriction to fundamental right
+Petitioners have miserably failed to meet the threshold requirement of pleadings and proof as to wearing hijab is an inviolable religious practice in Islam and much less a part of essential religious practice,” the HC said.

 While the petitioners had submitted that their fundamental rights are being violated by the ban on the hijab, the Court pointed out that there are reasonable restrictions to fundamental rights.
 These restrictions, which are imposed on the grounds of public order, morality, and health, will also cover those practices that are considered essential or vital under that religion.